xyproto/zsnes/README.md

 you exit ZSNES.
 For this reason, the filters have been left out.
 You can, however, add it in yourself by:

 1. allocating enough memory space for glvidbuffer (use realloc)
 2. assign glvidbuffer to the destination pointer SurfBufD (instead of surface->pixels)
 3. setting Temp1 to surface->pitch, i.e. Temp1 = 2*SurfaceX
 4. calling copy640x480x16bwin()
 5. correctly binding the glvidbuffer as a texture to a QUAD

 There is a old patch that enables these filters and it is located at:

 * [opengl.patch2](http://www.students.uiuc.edu/~handuong/opengl.patch2)

-## KNOWN ISSUES (AND SOME WORK-AROUNDS)
+## Known issues (and some work-arounds)

-- after many video mode switches (all windowed), switching to full screen then back to window mode cases an SDL parachute exit; try not to use too many video mode changes, and restart ZSNES every once in a while if you are just testing out video modes
+- After many video mode switches (all windowed), switching to full screen then back to window mode cases an SDL parachute exit; try not to use too many video mode changes, and restart ZSNES every once in a while if you are just testing out video modes

-- segfault after having compiled the source -- this might be due to an old zguicfg.dat file; delete this and see if the problem gets fixed
+- Segfault after having compiled the source -- this might be due to an old zguicfg.dat file; delete this and see if the problem gets fixed

-## TODO

-- [ ] Use something like SDL_GL_UpdateRects with hi-res filters

 ## File List/Information